Teen's promposal to best friend with Down syndrome goes viral

-NORTH CAROLINA --Prom season is here, and some people really go over the top to ask for dates.
+Prom season is here and some people really go over the top to ask for dates.

-Ben was handed flowers as he walked into an auditorium while Randy Newman's "You Got a Friend in Me," the song made famous in the movie "Toy Story," was playing.
+Ben is handed flowers as he walks into an auditorium while Randy Newman's "You Got a Friend in Me," the song made famous in the movie "Toy Story," is playing.

-He broke down in tears when he found out she did it all for him.
+Ben breaks down in tears when he finds out she did this all for him.

 The pair have been friends since they were young.

-Rachel said she always knew she'd take Ben to her prom.
-In fact, she told her mom as early as elementary school that Ben was going to be her date.
+Rachel said she always knew she'd take Ben to prom.
+In fact, she told her mom as early as elementary school that Ben was going to be her prom date.

 The two will attend Mountain Heritage High School's prom next month.